thewtex/thesis/introduction/background_and_significance.rst

 Intravascular optical coherence tomography (OCT) is a catheter based method that provides limited penetration, but very high resolution, on the order of 10 μm axially and 20 μm laterally [Yabushita2002]_.
-Sensitivity and specificity rates for composition classifcation range from 71% and 79% to 97% and 98% [Yabushita2002]_.
+Sensitivity and specificity rates for composition classification range from 71% and 79% to 97% and 98% [Yabushita2002]_.
 Lipid and necrotic core have low optical attenuation, while fibrous and calcified tissue have a higher attenuation [VanSoest2009]_.